Live in beta · 120 modules in the gate

 Is this just another AI tool?

-No. The static engine ships first: 91 deterministic modules — AST, regex, file walkers — zero LLM calls.
+No. The deterministic engine ships first — AST, regex, file walkers across 120 modules, no LLM in the loop.
 Claude only enters when the deterministic layers can't resolve a finding (roughly 5% of fixes).
 The 4-layer flywheel architecture is the moat.

 Is my code stored anywhere?